noahehall/theBookOfNoah/0current/architectural thinking/modeling/modeling.md

   - sequence diagrams rely heavily on the nouns and verbs

 - diagram types

   - you generally want to iterate between structural & behavior diagrams

     - the modeling activities in each informs the other

-  - structure: represents staic view of the system and its components
+  - structure: represents static view of the system and its components

     - class: static view of all classes created to build the system
     - component
     - object